 - To start your application, click on the 'View dates and apply’ button.

-- Select your preferred intake on the dates page.
+- Select your preferred intake on the dates page and press 'Apply'.

 - Once you complete the application form, you will be sent a confirmation email that includes a link to Award Force.
 Award Force is used by Bastow to manage applications.
 You need to create an Award Force login to continue with your application.